ngrx/platform/projects/ngrx.io/content/guide/store-devtools/recipes/exclude.md

 };
 </code-example>

-When using the standalone API, this would actually be in `providers` instead of `imports`:
+When using the standalone API, use the `providers` array instead of `imports`:

 <code-example header="environments/environment.ts">
 import { provideStoreDevtools } from '@ngrx/store-devtools';